Blue Stripe: Statistics

 An (*) asterisk after the odds means Blue Stripe was the post-time favorite.

 Retirement

 After the 2022 Breeders' Cup Distaff, Blue Stripe was sold at the Fasig-Tipton November sale, where she was purchased for $4,000,000 by Emmanuel de Seroux of Narvick International for Grand Farm in Japan.
+On March 11th 2026 Blue Stripe died at age 9 in Japan.